-The Blue Phantom Pleco is an attractive armored suckermouth fish.
-It is a member of the catfish family.
+The blue phantom pleco is an attractive armored suckermouth fish.
+It is a member of the pleco and catfish families.
 It has a magnificent cobalt blue color, with interesting white dots.

 The Blue Phantom Pleco is a freshwater fish.
-They do well in calm water and enjoy having space to swim around.
+They do well in flowing water and enjoy having space to swim around.

 They are suckers and love eating algae, which they will happily suck off the walls of their tank.
 But this should not be their sole source of nutrition.
 They need other food as well.

 The Blue Phantom Pleco is sometimes seen as an aggressive fish, but this is not always accurate.
 It will only show aggression towards other plecos.

 The Blue Phantom Pleco originated in Venezuela, where it is found in the Rio Orinoco River.
 When it is together with other species of fish, the Blue Phantom Pleco is a tranquil, calm fish.

 They are fast growers and require a moderate amount of care.
 If it is well looked after, the blue Phantom Pleco can live for 6-8 years.

 When buying a Blue Phantom Pleco for your home aquarium, it is advisable to buy from a reputable aquarium supplies store, in order to ensure that your fish is disease-free.